arjunpatel7/perfect-prompt/README.md

 # perfect-prompt
 An approach to creating the perfect prompt for any image generation task.
-Type in a prompt, and Perfect Prompt will match it to one of five art styles (cyberpunk, steampunk, water colors, cottagecore, and photorealistic) and provide generated variations of your prompt along these lines!
+Type in a prompt, and Perfect Prompt will match it to one of five art styles (cyberpunk, steampunk, water colors, cottagecore, and photorealistic) and provide generated variations of your prompt along these lines, in under a minute!

 Want to try it for yourself?
 Follow the instructions below or [click here](https://arjunpatel7-perfect-prompt-app-mckes9.streamlitapp.com/